 - Prior to lunch at school, review the cafeteria's menu and help your teen choose performance foods instead of fried or fast food.
-Bean and beef burritos topped with salsa or grilled chicken sandwiches with coleslaw delivers nutrients needed for afternoon practices.
+Bean and beef burritos topped with salsa, or grilled chicken sandwiches with coleslaw, delivers nutrients needed for afternoon practices.

 Carbs Are King

 Carbohydrates are the most important fuel for an athlete.
 Carbs are stored as fuel inside muscles and athletes need full carbohydrate stores before activity.
-Carbs are also needed after a workout to get ready for the next day's events.
+Carbs also are needed after a workout to get ready for the next day's events.
 Carbs are the only fuel that can be used for power moves — a slam dunk, a sprint to the goal line or an overhead smash all need carbohydrates.

-- Eat a light snack before practice (especially if your teen has an early lunch period), such as half of a turkey sandwich or an orange and string cheese, along with 1 to 2 cups of water.
+- Eat a light snack before practice (especially if your teen has an early lunch period), such as half a turkey sandwich or an orange and string cheese, along with 1 to 2 cups of water.

 - After practice or a game, refuel with a sports drink or low-fat chocolate milk, a banana and a handful of trail mix.